|

 Bad News, Part 2

 The other potential bad news is for parents that are divorced.
-Currently, the custodial parent fills out the FAFSA, based on their income.
-If that custodial parent earns a lower wage than the other parent, this can be an advantage for financial aid calculation because it is their wages and assets are used.
+Previously, the custodial parent filled out the FAFSA, based on their income.
+If that custodial parent earned a lower wage than the other parent, this was an advantage for financial aid calculation because it is their wages and assets are used.
 But (you knew that was coming!), the new legislation says that the parent who provides the most financial support must complete the FAFSA.
 If custody if 50/50, the parent with the highest adjusted gross income must complete the application.

 Conclusion

-Remember, you will NOT see these changes for the FAFSA that will open up on October 1, 2021.
-They will kick in next year.
 These are just a few highlights to the changes to the application and the rules for completing it.
-But, there are other beneficial changes coming too, like the expansion of the Pell grant program, which benefits students with the greatest financial need.
+But, there are other beneficial changes too, like the expansion of the Pell grant program, which benefits students with the greatest financial need.
 And remember, I recommend that you complete the FAFSA, whether you believe you will receive financial aid or not!

 See also: FAFSA vs. the CSS Profile Financial Aid Forms